 Eden is a coastal town located on the Sapphire coast NSW.
 Famous for its whaling stories and history, the town of Eden has very secluded camping grounds where one can spot the Milky Way easily.
 About 550 kilometres from Sydney to the south, this is one of the farthest places from Sydney.
 But the beauty this place offers is something worth traveling for.

 Eden is also famous for the light to light coastal walk where one can hike and camp for multiple days.

 Directions for reaching Eden using Google maps.

 Sugarloaf Point Lighthouse

-- Sugarloaf Point Lighthouse – The lighthouse is in the Seal Rocks region of NSW.
-It is about 280 kilometres from Sydney.
+The Sugarloaf Point lighthouse, also known as the Seals Rock lighthouse, is located on the Sugarloaf point in the Seal Rocks region of NSW.
 This is an active lighthouse and is operated by the Australian Maritime Society Authority.
-The Sugarloaf Point is part of the Myall Lakes National Park.
+The Sugarloaf Point is part of the Myall Lakes National Park and is about 280 kilometres from Sydney.

 Directions for reaching Sugarloaf Point lighthouse using Google maps.

 Bombo Beach, Kiama